zomboh/point/README.md

 I chose this tech because:
 - It aligned with Situm's use of React and Typescript.
 - It provided me with a good starting point for developing.
 Vite's React typescript template is a nice boilerplate.
-The HMR is probably the fastest I've ever experienced, and ESLint coupled with VSCode was pretty great.
+The HMR is probably the fastest I've ever experienced, and ESLint coupled with VSCode allowed me to develop with confidence.

 It was very important for me to have a good boilerplate and help from a linter, mainly because **it is the first time I use any of these technologies**.
 It was hard transitioning from my imperative brain to a declarative one, but I think I surpassed the POInt of no return now and there's no going back ;)